HatemHosam/SDDS-Net/README.md

 Weights files are available at:  <br />

-NYU depth V2 groudtruth depth maps and semantic segmentation maps are saved in sepcial formats for easier use with the provided code, they are available at this link: https://drive.google.com/drive/u/2/folders/1tviXcOM7ToxNjL1CbztsxVqs70l6adqY <br />
+NYU depth V2 groudtruth depth maps and semantic segmentation maps are saved in custom formats for easier use with the provided code, they are available at this link: https://drive.google.com/drive/u/2/folders/1tviXcOM7ToxNjL1CbztsxVqs70l6adqY <br />